Dshashek/ELK_Monitoring_Network_Diagram/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose load-balanced and monitored instances of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting _____ to the network.
+Load balancing, the practice of using redundant machines run the same application and distribute connections based on current system load to ensure a high level of availability and a more responsive experience for users.
+Azure Load balancers also allow inbound NAT rules to add the ability to restrict inbound traffic to the network.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+Configuration of the web servers and elk machine was accomplished from an ansible container running in docker on a jump box machine.
+By creating a single secure access point from which to configure other machines on the network, we can more easily monitor connections to those machines.
+By using a machine with limited or no access out to the public internet, rather than local administration on the managed machine we significantly reduce the likelihood of compromising an account with heighted administrative privileges.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_